+What is unique about Sapiens Paleo Kitchen?
 We bake our own grain-free bread, make our own mayo and ketchup, and create sauces and vinaigrettes adapted from French cuisine.

+How do French cooking and Paleo principles align?
 French cuisine isn’t defined by one ingredient.
 Rather, it’s a deep understanding of how ingredients work together and complement one another.
 So even though Paleo eliminates grains, dairy, sugar and beans/legumes, there is so much left to work with: vegetables, meats, seafood, nuts, herbs.
 It’s easy to substitute one ingredient for another to achieve perfect balance.

+What are the must-try dishes?
 Duck confit ($28), escargot ($15) or the meatloaf ($19) with veal and Kobe beef.

+What is the most gratifying aspect of chef life?
 Cooking is an art.
 And like any art, food can touch us emotionally.
 When I can make food that elevates someone’s spirit and brings pleasure, that’s highly gratifying.

+Who is the most memorable person you’ve ever cooked for?
 Ray Charles.
 I prepared lunch for him at the Blues Festival in Chicago before he gave one of his last live performances.
 He requested crawfish étouffée, and I made him my version, which is served over polenta instead of rice.
 He said it was the best he’s ever had, shook my hand and thanked me before going onstage.